Common questions

 If the standard mixing and aeration with the stir bar is not enough for your application, you can do a few things, (in increasing order of complication, not necessarily effectiveness):

-- If the tubes in the cap are submerged during operation, this is reduce the transfer of air.
+1. If the tubes in the cap are submerged during operation, this is reduce the transfer of air.
 Pull them up from the top of the cap to keep them out of the liquid.
+Even more effective: shorten them with scissors.

 Raspberry Pi Hardware

-We've designed the hardware and software to be compatible with any Raspberry Pi that has onboard Wifi and a 40 pin header.
+We've designed the hardware and software to be compatible with most Raspberry Pis that have an onboard Wifi and a 40 pin header.
 That includes (at the time of writing):

 Do I need any cooling for the Raspberry Pi?

-Nope, you shouldn't, unless you are connecting an external monitor.
+Nope, you shouldn't.
 However, extra heat sinks are never a bad idea!

 Could a Raspberry Pi-compatible board work, like Rock Pi 4?